ANPC Leg

 Temperatures calculation

-When the Temperatures calculation property is enabled, the component will calculate the combined power losses (P_loss) and junction temperatures (T_junctions) for all switching elements (IGBTs and diodes).
-Combined power losses represent the sum of the calculated switching and conduction losses transfered through the internally generated Thermal network component.
-The internally generated Thermal network component also calculates junction temperatures from power losses, input case temperatures and provided thermal model parameters.
-For each switching group different thermal parameters can be specified.
-Input/output ports for temperature calculation are vectors whose number of elements depends on the selected switch types.
-They are indexed in the same way as explained in Losses calculation.
+When the Temperatures calculation property is enabled, component will calculate combined power losses (P_loss) and junction temperatures (T_junctions) for all switching elements (IGBTs and diodes).
+Combined power losses represent sum of the calculated switching and conduction losses transfered through internally generated Thermal network component.
+The internally generated Thermal network component also calculates junction temperatures from power losses, input case temperatures, and the provided thermal model parameters.
+Input/output ports for temperatures calculation are vectors of four elements and they are indexed in the same way as explained in the Losses calculation section.

 Additional temperature calculation component properties are: